-Field Testing CBD & THC
+Field Testing Hemp Flower for CBD & THC

-It’s All About Testing
+Hemp Analysis – It’s All About Testing

-Part of the testing process takes place in the field, the other part in the lab.
-It’s the grower’s job to replicate both; first with proper sampling procedures, second by working closely with a testing lab that operates to the quality standards of your state agency’s testing lab, which will typically be very high.
+Part of the hemp testing process takes place in the field, the other part in the lab.
+It’s the grower’s job to replicate both; first with proper sampling procedures, second by working closely with a testing lab that operates at the quality standards of your state agency’s testing lab, which will typically be very high.

 What parts and sections of the plant will be cut for the test batch?
 How many different plants should be part of the test batch for a strain?
 Is the sample ground or chopped up?
 What percentage of water by weight is mandated for a test batch?